magic-wormhole/magic-wormhole/docs/client-protocol.md

 delivered in sequence after phase 1 is received.

 If any message cannot be successfully decrypted, the mood is set to "scary", and the wormhole is closed.
-All pending Deferreds will be errbacked with some kind of WormholeError, the nameplate/mailbox will be released, and the WebSocket connection will be dropped.
+All pending Deferreds will be errbacked with a `WrongPasswordError` (a subclass of `WormholeError`), the nameplate/mailbox will be released, and the WebSocket connection will be dropped.
 If the application calls `close()`, the resulting Deferred will not fire until deallocation has finished and the WebSocket is closed, and then it will fire with an errback.

 Both `version` and all numeric (app-specific) phases are encrypted.
-The message body will be the hex-encoded output of a NACL SecretBox, keyed by a phase+side -specific key (computed with HKDF-SHA256, using the shared PAKE key as the secret input, and `wormhole:phase:%s%s % (SHA256(side), SHA256(phase))` as the CTXinfo), with a random nonce.
+The message body will be the hex-encoded output of a NaCl `SecretBox`, keyed by a phase+side -specific key (computed with HKDF-SHA256, using the shared PAKE key as the secret input, and `wormhole:phase:%s%s % (SHA256(side), SHA256(phase))` as the CTXinfo), with a random nonce.